Crypho/cordova-plugin-secure-storage/README.md

 #### Browser
 The browser platform is supported as a mock only.
 Key/values are stored unencrypted in localStorage.

+## FAQ

+* I get the error ``cordova.plugins.SecureStorage is not a function``, what gives?

+    You can instantiate the plugin only after the ``deviceready`` event is fired.
+The plugin is not available before that.
+Also make sure you use the plugin after its success callback has fired.

+* Do my users really need to set a PIN code on their android devices to use the plugin?

+    Yes, sorry.
+Android will not allow the creation of cryptographic keys unless the user has enabled at least PIN locking on the device.

 ##<a name="license"></a> LICENSE

     The MIT License